 - Spain (66%)

 In the US, freelancer earnings total $1.3 trillion per year (Upwork)

 Freelancing continues to hold an important place in the US labor market and economy.
 From 2020 to 2021, overall earnings from freelance work in the US grew by $100 million, with total earnings of $1.3 trillion.

-There are nearly 4.2 million freelancers in the UK (Statista)
+There are over 4.2 million freelancers in the UK (Statista)

 In the UK, 4.2 million say that freelancing is their main job.
 That's down from over 5 million in January 2020.
 But up from around 3.3 million 20 years ago in November 2002.

 It’s estimated that UK freelancers contribute £162 billion to the overall UK economy.

 The number of freelancers in France, Germany, and Spain totals around 3 million (Malt + BCG)

 In most of Europe, the number of freelancers has grown, except in Germany which has seen a 7% drop in the number of freelancers since 2009.